 12 Tips to Make $100K as a Travel Nurse

-By now, you have probably heard that travel nurses can earn more money than staff nurses, but you may have not been prepared for just how high your earnings can reach.
+By now, you have probably heard that travel nurses can earn more money than staff nurses, but you may be prepared for just how high your earnings can go.
 Although the average reported wage for a travel nurse is around the $88K range, that number can vary widely based on factors like where you work, what your specialty is, and what staffing numbers are at individual facilities.

-The reason travel nurses can expect to make more than staff nurses is because their overall compensation package works differently — in addition to their base wage, travel nurses can also receive extra compensation that can include sign-on and referral bonuses as well as housing, expense, and meal stipends.
+Travel nurses can expect to make more than staff nurses is because their overall compensation package works differently.
+In addition to their base wage, travel nurses can also receive extra compensation that can include sign-on and referral bonuses as well as housing, expense, and meal stipends.
 For some travel nurses, it can even be possible to make six figures — or over $100K — as a travel nurse.
 Here are some tips on how to make that happen.

 12 Tips to Make $100K as a Travel Nurse